In Facebook's massive breach, the hackers' friends were the first victims

 The world's largest social network gave an update Friday on the huge data breach it discovered last month.
 And in addition to saying the breach affected about 30 million users instead of the 50 million it first reported, Facebook said the hack started among 400,000 people closest to the attackers.

-It was done automatically, Facebook's vice president of product management, Guy Rosen, said in a press call, until the hackers amassed 400,000 accounts within their own network.
+It was done automatically, Facebook's vice president of product management, Guy Rosen, said in a press call Friday, until the hackers amassed 400,000 accounts within their own network.

-For those initial victims, the attackers could see posts on their timelines, their lists of friends, what groups they're members of and who they have messaged recently.
-There was no Messenger content exposed, unless the affected person was a Page admin whose page received messages from someone.

-With those 400,000 accounts, the hackers used the same vulnerability to steal information on millions of people on Facebook.
-While they were friends on Facebook, it's unclear how close the attackers were to their first set of victims.

 "They stole their friends' access tokens and then the access tokens of those friends," Rosen said.

+For those initial victims, the attackers could see timeline posts, friend lists, what groups people were members of, and whom people had recently sent messages to.
+There was no Messenger content exposed, unless the affected person was a Page admin whose page received messages from someone, Facebook said.

+With those 400,000 accounts, the hackers used the same vulnerability to steal information on millions of Facebook users.
+Though they were friends on Facebook, it's unclear how close the attackers were to their first set of victims.

-Facebook did not respond to a request for comment, and Rosen declined to provide specific details on the attackers as it is under an FBI investigation.
+Facebook didn't respond to a request for comment, and Rosen declined to provide specific details on the attackers because the FBI is investigating the breach.

-The world's largest social network first realized it was under an attack after noticing a spike in activity on September 25.
-The hackers had been active for 11 days before Facebook staff noticed something was wrong.
+Facebook first realized it was under attack after noticing a spike in activity on Sept.
+25. The hackers had been active for 11 days before Facebook staff noticed something was wrong.

-The automated process that the hackers used to target their Facebook friends would load their profiles through the "View As" tool, which allowed people to see how their profiles look to other people.
+The automated process the hackers used to target their Facebook friends would load their profiles through the "View As" tool, which let people see how their profiles looked to other people.
 Facebook has since disabled the tool for safety purposes.

 Infowars and Silicon Valley: Everything you need to know about the tech industry's free speech debate.